Battle of Palnadu: Background

 Mutual suspicion between the two kingdoms grew and Nagamma under the pretext of Malideva's defeat in a cockfight exiled them for 7 years from Palnadu.
 After the exile Brahma Naidu sent Alaraju the brother in law of Malidevaraju to claim Malidevaraju's share.
 The demand was turned down and Alaraju was poisoned in Cherlagudipadu by the orders of Nagamma.
 His wife Perindevi committed Sati with Alaraju.
 This enraged Malidevaraju and Kommaraju who was the father of Alaraju.
 Brahma Naidu then declared war on Gurajala.

 Battle

 The battle was fought at Karempudi on the banks of the river.
 Nalagamaraju was supported by the Kakatiyas, Hoysalas and Paricchedis.
 Malidevaraju was supported by the Kalachuris of Kalyanadurga.

-Nalagamaraju's side was victorious in the battle and Malidevaraju died during the battle.
+Nalagamaraju's side was victorious and Malidevaraju died during the battle.
 Brahma Naidu was forced to reinstate Nalagamaraju.
-Balachandrudu the valiant son of Brahma Naidu died in this battle along with his wife Manchala.
-A whole generation of Andhra warriors perished in the battle.
+Balachandrudu, the son of Brahma Naidu, along with his wife Manchala, and a whole generation of Andhra warriors perished in the battle.
 This battle weakened the Velnati Chodas, and this later helped the Kakatiyas to take over their domain.